ole1011/ResourcePackExtractor/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).<br>
-Parts of this codebase are inspired from [MCRPX by Michal Spišak (Speedy11CZ)](https://github.com/Speedy11CZ/MCRPX).
+Some parts of this codebase are inspired from [MCRPX by Michal Spišak (Speedy11CZ)](https://github.com/Speedy11CZ/MCRPX).